gitkraken/gitkraken-client-docs/gitkraken-client/integrations.md

 ## Remote repo integrations

-GitKraken Client allows you to connect many different services and platforms, making it easy to work with your remote repositories.
+GitKraken Desktop allows you to connect many different services and platforms, making it easy to work with your remote repositories.

 - [GitHub](/gitkraken-client/github-gitkraken-client/)
 - [GitHub Enterprise Server](/gitkraken-client/github-enterprise/)